Evo-Solutions tell us about their aspirations for Data Pitch and beyond.

 In large companies, data is often collected multiple times, and for different purposes, across many activities.
 It can prove difficult to bring the siloed data together to extract business value.

 Evo-Solutions is a Serbia-based startup on a mission to make data science accessible to everyone through their Machine Learning (ML) products.
-We spoke to Ana Miličić, Lead Data Scientist, and Boris Pretenj, COO, about their plans for the Data Pitch accelerator.
+We spoke to Ana Miličić, Lead Data Scientist, and Boris Petrenj, COO, about their plans for the Data Pitch accelerator.

 What do you hope to achieve on the Data Pitch accelerator?